rahul-gaur/BloggersBlog/README.md

 - [x] Changing Profile picture.
 - [x] Changing Name.
 - [x] Viewing your own Profile.
+- [x] Comments can be deleted now- Randeep's contribution

 ###### **What is not working.**
 1. **Registration**